zoristaken/zmp/README.md

 <img width="300" height="500" alt="image" src="https://github.com/user-attachments/assets/5b5d7231-3af2-44f4-88ed-b1e9b421c5e4" />

+### App save state
+All your settings and player state are saved.
+This includes all general settings and keybinds, media controls, current songs listed, played song position and search string.

 ## Filters
 Create filters that you can attach to your songs, allowing you to further customize your search parameters, on top of the default song information.